-The narrative description of the teaching innovation should provide qualitative and quantitative evidence that the following criteria are met:
+The narrative description of the teaching innovation and additional materials should provide qualitative and quantitative evidence that the following criteria are met:

-• Educational paradigm for building future engineering leaders: Note what is unique about this innovation.
+• Educational paradigm for building future engineering leaders: What is unique about this innovation?
 What sets it apart from other educational programs?
-How does it advance the process of developing engineering leadership skills and attitudes with particular reference to areas such as communication skills, teamwork, hands-on experience, innovative capacity, inventiveness and drive, interdisciplinary focus, and the ability to share, access, and interpret large volumes of information?
+How does it advance the process of developing engineering leadership skills and attitudes?
+Consider communication skills, teamwork, hands-on experience, innovative capacity, inventiveness and drive, interdisciplinary focus, and the ability to access, share, and interpret large volumes of information?

-- Paradigm execution: Its quality and impact on the home institution.
-Comment as possible concerning demonstrated effect on students, (e.g., active engagement in elective student design opportunities, student retention in the engineering degree program, leadership exhibited within and with the program, proportion of students who pursue advanced engineering education, and proportion of students pursuing careers in industry), student evaluations, formal and informal assessments, the results of fund-raising and student enrollment efforts, the extent of diffusion within the home institution, and peer recognition of the paradigm, its uniqueness, and its excellence of execution. - Transferability and diffusion of the innovation to other institutions: Describe the nature and extent of adaptation or diffusion at other institutions. - Success in producing engineering leaders: Describe the demonstrated success in producing engineering leaders; the Nominators should identify individuals who have benefited from the innovation, and include their past and present positions.
-New programs take note: it takes several years after the first graduating class to generate evidence for this criterion. - Use of prize: Describe the potential of the nominee(s)' institution to utilize the grant half of the prize to further enhance the design or execution of their educational paradigm, and to share their ideas and experience with other academic institutions.
+- Paradigm execution: Describe its quality and impact on the home institution: Describe demonstrated effects on students (e.g., active engagement in elective student design opportunities, student retention in the engineering degree program, leadership exhibited in the program, proportion of students who pursue advanced engineering education, proportion of students who pursue careers in industry), student evaluations, formal and informal assessments, results of fund-raising and student enrollment efforts, the extent of diffusion in the home institution, and peer recognition of the paradigm, its uniqueness, and its excellence of execution. - Transferability and diffusion of the innovation to other institutions: Describe the nature and extent of adaptation or diffusion at other institutions. - Success in producing engineering leaders: Describe demonstrated success in producing engineering leaders; identify individuals who have benefited from the innovation, and include their past and present positions.
+(Note that for new programs it takes several years after the first graduating class to generate evidence for this criterion.) - Use of the prize: Describe the potential of the nominee's institution to (1) use half of the prize to enhance the design or execution of their educational paradigm, and (2) share the ideas and experience with other academic institutions.

-- A completed nomination cover form. - A narrative description of the teaching innovation that addresses the selection criteria.
-Nominators are are encouraged to be explicit when writing the narrative description regarding the nominated engineering education program, by focusing on how it specifically promotes engineering leaders and leadership skills through curricula and/or individual projects. - Current curriculum of the nominated engineering education program, with an emphasis on courses that provide leader-ship skills training (no more than five (5) pages). - The candidate's curriculum vitae (no more than two (2) pages per candidate). - A selected bibliography of publications relevant to the innovation (no more than two (2) pages)-optional. - At least three (3) and not more than six (6) supporting letters (no more than one-third of which may be from current and/or previous students and/or colleagues at the institution where the innovation was developed).
+- 1. A completed online nomination form. - 2.
+A narrative description of the teaching innovation that addresses the selection criteria. - 3.
+Current curriculum of the nominated engineering education program, with an emphasis on courses that provide leader-ship skills training (no more than 5 pages). - 4.
+The candidate's curriculum vitae up to 2 pages per candidate. - 5.
+At least 3 and not more than 6 supporting letters (no more than one-third of which may be from current and/or previous students and/or colleagues at the institution where the innovation was developed). - 6.
+Optional: Selected bibliography of publications relevant to the achievement or education innovation (no more than 2 pages).